The Prairie Journal

 About The Publication:

 “Arts, literary, cultural small press journal.”
 100% freelance.
 Welcomes new writers.
 Circ.
-750. Semiannually.
+750. Semi-annual.
 Pays on publication.
 Publishes ms 2-4 months after acceptance.
 Buys First North American Serial Rights.
 Responds within 2 months.
 Sample copy available by mail for $5.
 Subscription $12.
-Pays $20-$200 for 500-2000 words.
+Guidelines available online.

 Current Needs: